You did the hard part. You made the sacrifices, stuck to the plan, and paid it all off.

 4. Do a full financial review and reset your financial plan: Before you jump into any new commitments, take a step back and check in with the overall picture.
 How does it feel to be debt-free?
 What feels important now?
 Where do you want to go next?

 It should go without saying that Option 1 isn’t really an option at all.
-If you want to make progress, achieve goals, build your net worth, and enjoy financial success, you can’t spend as much as you earn.
+If you want to make progress, achieve goals, build your net worth, and enjoy financial success, you can’t spend as much as you earn… even if you no longer have any debt to your name.

 It might seem like a good thing that you’re not spending more than you earn.
 But you’re still stuck if you don’t have any cash to use to start building wealth.